ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/python_unittest.md

 # test_tempFuncs.py
 ```

-This line is merely a comment with the name of the file, for identificatio purposes.
+This line is merely a comment with the name of the file, for identification purposes.

 ```
 import unittest